France–Germany relations: Late 19th century

-After 1880, the rapid growth in the population and economy of Germany left France increasingly far behind.
+After industrialization through 1880s, the rapid growth in the population and economy of Germany left France increasingly far behind.
 In the 1890s, relationships remained good, as Germany supported France during its difficulties with Great Britain over African colonies.
 Any lingering harmony collapsed in 1905, when Germany took an aggressively hostile position to French claims to Morocco.
 There was talk of war and France strengthened its ties with Great Britain and Russia.